See index to all the chapters for Putting Out the Planetary Fire

 Local governments have taken to packaging their climate proposals as a Green New Deal, even though they are often narrower than a comprehensive bold package of climate action plus an economic bill of rights.
 Michelle Wu, who became Mayor of Boston in 2022, campaigned on a comprehensive GND platform.
 The City of Ithaca NY has launched a GND, including a $100 million plan to decarbonize all buildings and residences in the city.
 Climate activists and elected officials in NYC packaged their law to require various climate measures including energy retrofits to large buildings (over three decades) as a GND.

-A network of elected officials in dozens of countries launched in July 2021 a Global Alliance for a Green New Deal.
+A network of elected officials in dozens of countries launched a Global Alliance for a Green New Deal in July 2021.

 A Just Transition